 - 1. Evaluation and assessment,

 - 2. Development of safety or crisis plans,

 - 3. Providing or facilitating stabilization services,

 - 4. Supportive crisis counseling,

 - 5. Education,

-- Development of coping skills,
+- 6. Development of coping skills,

-- 7. Care coordination;

-- 8. Linkage to appropriate resources, and
+- 7. Linkage to appropriate resources, and

-- 9. Connecting individuals who need more intensive mental health and substance use services to the needed level of care.
+- 8. Connecting individuals who need more intensive mental health and substance use services to the needed level of care.